OpenNMT/OpenNMT/STYLE.md

 * Use object-oriented programming whenever appropriate.

-* Avoid using global variable.
+* Avoid using global variables.

 * Avoid writing functions with more than 100 lines.